beingaturtle/pikachus_adventure/README.md

   - Second Gate = 6 Keys
   - Third Gate = 9 Keys

-- *To challenge the final boss, you need a total of 12 keys*
+- *To challenge the final boss, you need a total of 12 keys.*

 - Acquire keys by battling wild Pokemon; battling them is encouraged.

 ### Completing the Game

-- To complete the game, level up your character sufficiently to challenge the final boss
+- To complete the game, level up your character sufficiently to challenge the final boss.

 - The final boss is formidable, but you can do it!
-Rumor has it that the last boss sports a magnificent beard :)
+Rumor has it that the last boss sports a magnificent beard! :)

 ### Reflection